$p$-adic families of automorphic forms over some unitary Shimura varieties: Introduction

 This paper is organized as follows.
 In section 2, we introduce the related Shimura varieties and review automorphic vector bundles on them.
 In section 3, we first review the theory of canonical subgroups and the Hodge-Tate maps for them as in \cite{AIP} section 4, then we construct the overconvergent sheaves $\omega_w^{\dag\kappa}$ by proceeding in the same way as in loc. cit..
-In section 4 we define the Hecke operators which act on the spaces of overconvergent automorphic forms.
-Then in section 5 we study analytic continuation of finite slope overconvergent eigenforms and prove the classicality theorem.
+In section 4, we define the Hecke operators which act on the spaces of overconvergent automorphic forms.
+Then in section 5, we study analytic continuation of finite slope overconvergent eigenforms and prove the classicality theorem.
 In the last section we construct the $n$-dimensional eigenvarieties and prove the main theorem.\\ \\ \textbf{Acknowledgments.} The tremendous debt that this paper owes to Andreatta-Iovita-Pilloni's work \cite{AIP} will be clear to the readers.
 I wish to acknowledge its serious impact on writing down this paper.
 I would like to thank Laurent Fargues sincerely for the discussion in the early stage of this work.
 I wish to thank Yiwen Ding, Peter Scholze, and Yichao Tian for useful discussions during the preparation of this paper.
 I would like to thank Fucheng Tan for useful comments.
-This work is supported by the SFB/TR 45 ``Periods, Moduli Spaces and Arithmetic of Algebraic Varieties'' of the DFG.
+I should thank the referee for careful reading and useful suggestions.
+This work was supported by the SFB/TR 45 ``Periods, Moduli Spaces and Arithmetic of Algebraic Varieties'' of the DFG.